-One of the problems this can create when you’re trying to raise a dog is that some of the things you might be doing may be fundamentally rewarding for you and your dog, but may not actually be building the things you’re going to need the dog to learn in order to be able to enjoy a long term relationship that’s filled with the things that you want.
-Now, I’m not going to sit here and tell you that I’m the absolute authority on what your dog should or should not be doing.
-However, it’s been my experience that when dogs understand to stay where you tell them to, walk on a leash, come when called, and they understand how important it is to listen, then they usually know how fun life is when they do understand those things.
+This can create problems when you’re trying to raise a dog.
+All of the things that you are doing are rewarding for you and your dog.
+But you may not actually be building the things you’re going to need the dog to learn to enjoy a long-term relationship.
+Now, I’m not going to tell you that I’m the absolute authority on what your dog should or should not be doing.
+However, it’s been my experience that dogs understand to stay where you tell them to, walk on a leash, and come when called.
+They understand how important listening is; then, they usually know how fun life is when they understand those things.

-A lot of folks allow their dogs privileges such as eating human food, sleeping on the bed, or going to dog parks, and it actually works out perfectly well for them.
-The problem therein lies when people are giving their dog those types of freedoms, then they end up saying, for example, “Hey, I want you to come,” and the dog is like “Hey, I’m not going to do that.”
+Many people allow their dogs privileges such as eating human food, sleeping on the bed, or going to dog parks, and it actually works out perfectly well for them.
+The problem therein lies when people are giving their dog those types of freedoms, then they end up saying, for example, “Hey, I want you to come,” and the dog is like, “Hey, I’m not going to do that.”
 Then meanwhile, we’re giving the dog all sorts of entitlement.

-I’m going to give you some examples from my own life, and these things may be a little bit harder than what most would be willing to do, but it’s my intention to share these things I do with my own dogs, so maybe you can glean something out of it for yourself.
+I’m going to give you some examples from my own life.
+These things may be a little bit harder than most would be willing to do, but I intend to share these things I do with my own dogs, so maybe you can get something out of it for yourself.
 One example is that when I get a puppy, I don’t let them eat out of a bowl, and I never “free feed” any of my dogs.
-When I get a puppy, I will hand feed the dog every single last piece of kibble for an extended period of time.
-I want my puppy to see every piece of food coming from me, instead of entitling that dog to a bowl.
+When I get a puppy, I will hand feed the dog every last piece of kibble for an extended time.
+I want my puppy to see every piece of food coming from me instead of entitling that dog to a bowl.

-It’s really important, especially when you first get a dog or first form that relationship, that you do not take too much reward for yourself.
-It’s really easy to do that, so you’re really going to have to be thoughtful when you’re interacting with that dog and showing them that “we’re going to reward you for the things we want you to do long term” and then once the dog learns how to do that, you can go to town and really enjoy that relationship in a meaningful way.
+It’s imperative, especially when you first get a dog or first form that relationship, that you do not take too much reward for yourself.
+It’s really easy to do that, so you’re going to have to be thoughtful when you’re interacting with that dog and showing them that you will reward them for the things you want them to do in the long term.
+And then, once the dog learns how to do that, you can really enjoy that relationship in a meaningful way.